Frequently Asked Questions

 Do you need somewhere to change or hang out before you play?

-Although it’s not strictly essential, we appreciate having some space (i.e. a back room) put aside for our use.
-As well as being a waiting/changing area, it can help keep the stage area tidy by providing us with somewhere to store cases and boxes out of sight while we’re playing.
+Although it's not strictly essential, we appreciate having some space (i.e. a back room) put aside for our use.
+As well as being a waiting and changing area, it can help keep the stage area tidy by providing us with somewhere to store cases and boxes out of sight while we're playing.

 What happens if one of the band members is taken ill on the day of my event?
 Will you cancel?